 Gila Hot Springs Campground, New Mexico

-Is there an entry fee at Gila Hot Springs Campground, New Mexico?
+Are there hookups at Gila Hot Springs Campground?

 Gila Hot Springs Campground, New Mexico